redrockrp/VORP-Core/README.md

 ensure vorp_core
 ```
 ````
-The vorp_core folder has a vorp.sql file, you need to create a database 'vorp' and execute the sql.
+The vorp_core folder has a vorp.sql file, you need to create a database 'vorp' and import the sql.
 ````
 Now you are ready!